© Unofficial Royalty 2024

 Unofficial Royalty: Maria Leszczyńska of Poland, Queen of France

-June 23, 1763 – Birth of Empress Joséphine, first wife of Napoleon Bonaparte, born Marie Josèphe Rose de Tascher de la Pagerie on Martinique in the West Indies
+June 23, 1763 – Birth of Empress Joséphine, first wife of Napoleon Bonaparte (Napoleon I, Emperor of the French), born Marie Josèphe Rose de Tascher de la Pagerie on Martinique in the West Indies

 Joséphine was unable to give Napoleon an heir.
-Without a son, Napoleon had named Joséphine’s grandson (and his own nephew), Napoleon Charles Bonaparte, as his heir.
-But after the young Napoleon died in 1807, Emperor Napoleon began to consider finding another wife who could provide him with a son.
+Without a son, Napoleon named Joséphine’s grandson (and his nephew), Napoleon Charles Bonaparte, his heir.
+After the young Napoleon died in 1807, Emperor Napoleon considered finding another wife who could provide him with a son.
 In November 1809, he told Joséphine that he planned to divorce her and find a new wife.
 She agreed to a divorce, and an elaborate divorce ceremony was held.
-Joséphine retained her title as Empress as well as her rank at court and received a pension of 5 million francs per year.
+Joséphine retained her title as Empress and her rank at court and received an annual pension of 5 million francs.

 Unofficial Royalty: Joséphine de Beauharnais, Empress of the French